 \subsection{Receiver Considered}

 To simplify the notation in the next discussion, we use abbreviations.
-The first part of the abbreviation is either FR, MB or PQ, indicating whether full-resolution ADC, monobit sampling or 8-sector phase quantization is used.
-The second part is either E or F indicating whether estimated or full CSI is used in obtaining the weighting signal for detection.
+The first part of the abbreviation is either FR, MB or PQ, indicating whether full-resolution ADC, monobit sampling or eight-sector phase quantization is used.
+The second part is either E or F indicating whether estimated or perfect CSI is used in obtaining the weighting signal for detection.
 The third part is one of ML, MF, TE, indicating the type of weighting method used, corresponding to the optimal weights in (\ref{OptMonR}), the matched-filter weights, the suboptimal weights in (\ref{SubMonRv}) obtained from Taylor's expansion.
-For the simulations with the IQ imbalances, the abbreviations DT and CW indicate the weights in (\ref{EstiDbWgt}) and the combinational weights in (\ref{WeightCW}) respectively, based on the double training sequences.
+For the simulations with IQ imbalances, the abbreviations DT and CW indicate the weights in (\ref{EstiDbWgt}) and (\ref{WeightCW}) respectively, based on double training sequences.
 Finally, the suffix IR indicates the iterative demodulation with removing small-weight samples, and SI indicates the sign factors are available at the receiver.
 Use such notation, the receivers that we will consider are as follows: